-Multiple expert tests found that the SensoTouch 3D 1280XCC gives a smooth shave in just a few passes.
-Panelists say it's very easy to shave with and handles tough contours well, and they like that you can use it for a wet or dry shave.
+Close shave, manages tough contours well.
+Multiple expert tests published in international magazines like Which?, Consumer, and Choice found that the SensoTouch 3D 1280XCC gives a smooth shave in just a few passes.
+Testers say it's very easy to handle and manages tough contours well; they like that you can use it for either a wet or dry shave.

-Users are (mostly) just as positive about the 1280XCC's performance; "If you have a hard time getting a comfortable close shave, this is the razor for you," writes one Amazon.com user.
-On the other hand, a smattering of negative comments from Amazon.com users run the gamut from "Works well on short stubble, not as well on longer hair" to complaints that the shaver sometimes causes irritation or that it can't be made to shave closely.
+Just a smattering of negative comments from Amazon.com users run the gamut from "works well on short stubble, not as well on longer hair," to complaints that the shaver sometimes causes irritation or can't be made to shave close enough.

-The 1280XCC takes about an hour to charge, and in return you get about 60 minutes of shave time.
+The 1280XCC takes about an hour to charge and gives you about the same amount of shave time in return.
 If the battery is fully depleted, a quick three- to five-minute charge gives you enough juice for a three-minute shave.
 You have the choice of three hands-off cleaning modes with the Jet Clean stand, but the stand doesn't detect which kind of cleaning is necessary; you have to make that decision yourself.
-Light cleanings take four to six minutes, and an intensive cleaning takes about 35 minutes, during which time the razor will turn on and off automatically to aid the cleaning process.
-But experts and users find the cleaning station is too "fiddly," and they say giving the shaver a quick wash under the tap after each use is more convenient and just as effective.
+Experts and users find the cleaning station to be needlessly fussy, and they say giving the shaver a quick wash under the tap after each use is more convenient and just as effective.

-Opinions about the SensoTouch 3D 1280XCC's noise level are fairly evenly split; one expert review says it's noisy, but not a deal-breaker.
-Most users, however, say this shaver is quiet, or at least not loud; "It does not sound like a weed whacker," writes one individual.
+Not a weed whacker.
+Opinions about the SensoTouch 3D 1280XCC's noise level are fairly evenly split; one expert review says it's noisy, but that the noise isn't a deal-breaker.
+Most users, however, say this shaver is quiet, or at least not loud; "It does not sound like a weed whacker," writes one reviewer.

+Pricey upkeep for a pricey razor.
 The Philips SensoTouch 3D 1280XCC comes with an industry-standard two-year warranty, plus a 45-day money-back guarantee.
-The manufacturer wants you to replace the razor heads (*Est. $50) about once a year.
+The manufacturer recommends replacing the razor heads (Est. $50) about once a year.
 Replacement Jet Clean cleaning/lubricating cartridges cost about $45 for a pack of six, each of which should last for about 15 daily cleanings.

 |Featured Stores||Store Rating||Notes||Total Price|